turri21/Arcade-Exerion_Senhor/README.md

 # EXERION
-KiCAD PCB schematic & FPGA core for the MiSTer platform written by Anton Gale.
+KiCAD PCB schematic & FPGA core for the MiSTer platform developed by Anton Gale.

 This was my first foray into FPGA programming and it has proven to be a very rewarding process.